se-edu/se-book/specifyingRequirements/userStories/details/text.md

 <tip-box>

-* As a lecturer, I can view the forum post count of each student so that I can identify the activity level of students in the forum.<br/>
+* _As a_ lecturer, _I can_ view the forum post count of each student _so that_ I can identify the activity level of students in the forum.

-  Conditions:<br/>
+Conditions:

-  [ ] Separate post count for each forum should be shown<br/>
+- [ ] Separate post count for each forum should be shown
-  [ ] Total post count of a student should be shown<br/>
+- [ ] Total post count of a student should be shown
-  [ ] The list should be sortable by student name and post count
+- [ ] The list should be sortable by student name and post count

 </tip-box>